-From 1999-2006, Dr. Butry served as Economist for the USDA Forest Service, where his research focused on the economics of wildland fire and the valuation of non-market environmental goods and services.
-His formal training is in the areas of applied microeconomics and econometrics, with specialization in the fields of natural resource economics, environmental economics, and spatial statistics (including the use of Geographic Information Systems).
-He is interested in the economics of natural and man-made disasters and with econometric issues relating to spatial autocorrelation and analysis, endogenous variables, and sample self-selection.
+From 1999-2006, Dr. Butry served as an Economist for the USDA Forest Service, where his research focused on the economics of wildland fire and the valuation of non-market environmental goods and services.
+His formal training is in the areas of applied microeconomics, with specialization in the fields of natural resource economics, environmental economics, and spatial autocorrelation and analysis, endogenous variables, and sample self-selection.

 Applied Economics Office